DimitriGilbert/parseArger/readme.md

 * --leftovers, --no-leftovers: accept extra arguments (off by default)
 * --bang, --no-bang: include shebang (on by default)
 * -h, --help: Prints help
+* --output: path to file, prepend code if file exists

 Variables are created containing passed value so you can easily access it.